carbon-language/carbon-lang/llvm/tools/llvmc/doc/LLVMC-Reference.rst

 creates a Graphviz source file (``compilation-graph.dot``) in the current directory.

-Another useful option is ``--check-graph``.
+Another useful ``llvmc`` option is ``--check-graph``.
 It checks the compilation graph for common errors like mismatched output/input language names, multiple default edges and cycles.
 These checks can't be performed at compile-time because the plugins can load code dynamically.
 When invoked with ``--check-graph``, ``llvmc`` doesn't perform any compilation tasks and returns the number of encountered errors as its status code.

 .. _Graphviz: http://www.graphviz.org/
 .. _Ghostview: http://pages.cs.wisc.edu/~ghost/